aschnebelext/clean-code-pinata/README.md

 This will create a local folder called `.husky` with the husky shell script inside.

-To add a commit hook use:
+To add a commit hook, use:

 ```shell
 npx husky add .husky/pre-commit "npx prettier --write . && npx eslint ."
 ```

-The example above will create a pre-commit hook and husky will execute prettier and eslint whenever we commit something.
+The example above will create a pre-commit hook, and husky will execute prettier and eslint whenever we commit something.

-Thats basically everything you need to work with husky.
+That's basically everything you need to work with Husky.

 ### Lint Staged